 Investors don’t want the dog-and-pony show—they’re too smart for that and if they’re going to fork over a large sum of money, they want to understand your business inside and out; the good, the bad, and the ugly.

 Ultimately what investors are looking for is transparency, and anything you can to do facilitate that accelerates the fundraising process and your chances of getting funded.
 You should actually be seeking out investors who very specifically understand the challenges that your start-up faces, and choose to invest anyway.
 Maybe they see your challenges as surmountable, or even better yet maybe they can help you address them.
 Regardless, they will have the final say in terms of if any of your challenges are show stopping anyways (and they will find them).

 Outseta can help accelerate this process in a few ways.
 First, our reporting tools are built fully integrated with our CRM, billing system, and other tools eliminating data discrepancies that are common (and need to be understood and explained during diligence) when disparate billing, CRM, and business intelligence tools are stitched together.

 Second, we can provide useful benchmarking information to highlight how your company’s performance metrics compare to your peer companies that are using Outseta.
 This should give you a sense of the strengths and weaknesses of your business’ performance, and also act as a useful barometer in terms of understanding your company’s odds of raising funding successfully.

 Best yet?
 With our pricing model you can easily give potential investors their own login credentials to your Outseta account so they can look at your reports, support tickets, marketing campaigns, and other business data.
 That additional user doesn’t cost you a penny and the credibility you build by providing that level of transparency... priceless.

-If you want to see what Outseta is all about, the best way to do so is to create a free account.
+If you want to see what Outseta is all about, the best way to do so is to create an account.
 If you’re a subscription start-up with minimum viable product (MVP), we can help you stand up and operationalize your business in less than a day.
 You made it this far—let’s do this, eh?